Catherine Cleveland is The Washington Institute's Croft-Wagner Family Fellow and editor of Fikra Forum.

 Amid Western outrage at Russian President Vladimir Putin’s war in Ukraine, Middle Eastern views of the conflict are colored by attitudes toward the West itself.
 Arab narratives are typically ambivalent in their presentation of Western reactions.
 They include accusations of American hypocrisy and double standards.

 Political cartoons offer unique insights into these perceptions.
 They also help show how the Middle East perceives itself within the broader great-power competition between the United States, Russia, and China.

-Since the war in Ukraine began, Arab-language cartoons have offered divergent viewpoints on Russia’s actions.
+Since the war in Ukraine began, Arabic-language cartoons have offered divergent viewpoints on Russia’s actions.
 These range from neutral calls for negotiations to open condemnations of Russian atrocities—and of Arabs willing to praise a dictator such as Putin.
 Emirati newspaper al-Ittihad is illustrative of the first view.
 Its featured cartoons lack any attribution of victimhood or guilt.
 On the other hand, cartoonists such as Emad Hajjaj—regularly featured in the UK-based New Arab—openly condemn the Bucha massacre.

 Hypocrisy Is the Theme

 Despite the variety of views, however, a dominant theme has emerged in the Middle East—one that sees a profound imbalance between the West’s response to Ukraine and its reaction to other conflicts.
 Arab cartoonists’ depictions of Western hypocrisy take front and center in many presentations of the war.
 Often cited is Syria, where bloodshed and atrocities have been worse so far than what we have seen in Ukraine.
 From a regional perspective, Europe has shown a double standard by opening its doors to Ukrainians more readily than to Syrians—or to refugees from elsewhere in the Middle East.